platformsh/platformsh-docs/docs/src/guides/gatsby/headless/drupal.md

 ### Live preview and incremental builds

 If you replicate the `web.commands.start` block in Gatsby's `.platform.app.yaml` file above, you can enable incremental builds on your projects.
-Once you save an update to a piece of Drupal content on a non-production branch, Drupal will place a request to a dedicated `/__refresh` endpoint on Gatsby (which is itself enabled by a [branch-dependent environment variable](https://github.com/platformsh-templates/gatsby-drupal/blob/master/gatsby/.environment)).
-Since Gatsby is running a development server on this non-production environment, this call will cause Gatsby to retrieve content from Drupal once again, resulting in a near instantly updated article on the frontend.
+Once you save an update to a piece of Drupal content on a non-production branch, Drupal places a request to a dedicated `/__refresh` endpoint on Gatsby (which is itself enabled by a [branch-dependent environment variable](https://github.com/platformsh-templates/gatsby-drupal/blob/master/gatsby/.environment)).
+Since Gatsby is running a development server on this non-production environment, this call causes Gatsby to retrieve content from Drupal once again, resulting in a near instantly updated article on the frontend.

 The process of enabling this feature is a little detailed, so it is best to consult the [template's README](https://github.com/platformsh-templates/gatsby-drupal#user-content-enabling-gatsby-live-preview-manual-configuration) for the most up-to-date instructions for how to do so.